Ryan Donato Game Preview: Blackhawks vs. Golden Knights

 Donato Season Stats Insights

-- In two of five games this season, Donato has registered a point, but he has no games with multiple points.
+- Donato has a point in three games this season through seven games played, but none of those games resulted in a multi-point effort.

-- Donato has yet to register two or more assists in a game this season out of the five games he's played.
+- Donato has had an assist twice this year in seven games played, but did not have multiple assists in either of those games.

-- Donato's implied probability to go over his point total is 44.4% based on the odds.
+- The implied probability that Donato goes over his points over/under is 39.2%, based on the odds.

-- There is a 28.6% chance of Donato having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Donato has an implied probability of 25% of going over his assist prop bet.

 Sign up for Underdog fantasy today.